 Most of the seven million systems that have 3389 ports (RDP exposed on the Internet are not actually Windows systems or some RDP service on this door, as Graham discovered.

-The researcher reported that the majority of Windows systems with an RDP service exposed directly to the internet are s, since there are around 1,5 million such devices that respond to scans in a specific way.
+The researcher reported that the majority of Windows systems with RDP directly exposed on the Internet are safe, since there are millions of such devices that respond to scans in a specific way around 1,5.

 Hackers are likely to start intense attacks next month and cause havoc on these machines